Skip to main content

 Aims and objectives

-Although most liver cancers develop from chronic liver damage, studies mainly focus on its endpoint and rarely look at the evolution from early stages of the disease.
-In this project, we aim to explore the progression of the disease, from chronic liver damage caused by diet to the development of cancer.
-To do this, we will explore a possible new “Achilles heel” of cancer.
+Although most liver cancers develop from chronic liver damage, studies mainly focus on the endpoint and rarely look at the evolution from early stages of the disease.
+In this project, we explored the progression of the disease, from chronic liver damage caused by diet to the development of cancer.
+To do this, we explored a possible new “Achilles heel” of cancer.

 Currently, most of our knowledge about liver cancer comes from transcription – this is the process by which DNA is read and copied so that each cell in the body knows what its function is and what to do.
-We will instead be looking at what happens in the cell post-transcription.
+Instead we looked at what happens in the cell post-transcription.

 Potential impact